How Can I Tell if I’m in Menopause?

 Date posted — 9.05.25

 Menopause is a natural and inevitable phase of life, experienced by every woman at some point.
-While you may have heard about menopause from others, such as your mother or friends, recognizing the signs and understanding what’s happening to your body can feel confusing.
+While you may have heard about menopause from others, such as your mother or friends, recognising the signs and understanding what’s happening to your body can feel confusing.
 Here’s what you need to know to determine if you’re transitioning into menopause and how to manage this stage effectively.

 What is menopause?

 Menopause marks the end of a woman’s menstrual cycles.
 It’s diagnosed after you’ve gone 12 consecutive months without a period, typically occurring between the ages of 45 and 55.
-However, menopause can happen earlier due to certain medical treatments, surgeries, genetics or other health factors.
+However, menopause can happen earlier due to specific medical treatments, surgeries, genetics or other health factors.

 Menopause has three stages: